-9.6.2 Encapsulation Between 2G-SGSN and MS
+9.6.2 Encapsulation Between SGSN and MS

-Between a 2G-SGSN and an MS, an SGSN or MS PDP context is uniquely addressed with a temporary logical link identity and a network layer service access point identifier pair.
+Between SGSN and MS, an SGSN or MS PDP context is uniquely addressed with a temporary logical link identity and a network layer service access point identifier pair.
 TLLI is derived from the P-TMSI.
 An NSAPI is assigned when the MS initiates the PDP Context Activation function.
-The relationship between TLLI / NSAPI and LLC / SNDCP is illustrated in Figure 56.
+The relationship between TLLI / NSAPI and LLC / SNDCP is illustrated in Figure 45.
 TLLI and NSAPI are described in subclause "NSAPI and TLLI".